SA9102/FCC-Arithmetic-Formatter/README.md

 # Arithmetic Formatter

-A program that takes in a list of problems and returns the problems arranged vertically and side-by-side, a way in which primary students often use in order to make them easier to solve.
+A program that takes in a list of problems and returns the problems arranged vertically and side-by-side (a way in which primary school students often use in order to make them easier to solve).

 [View code on Replit.](https://replit.com/@SA907/FCC-Arithmetic-Formatter#arithmetic_arranger.py)